pohanson/tp/docs/DeveloperGuide.md

 1. Sales representative chooses to find customers by status.
 2. Sales representative specifies the status.
 3. CMS searches for customers with the specified status.
-4. CMS displays the matching customers.
+4. CMS displays the matching customers.<br/>
    Use case ends.

 **Extensions:**

 2a.
-The specified status does not exist.
+The specified status does not exist.<br/>
    2a1.
-CMS indicates that an error has happened.
+CMS indicates that an error has happened.<br/>
    Use case ends.

 4a.
-No customers match the specified status.
+No customers match the specified status.<br/>
    4a1.
-CMS indicates that no customers are found.
+CMS indicates that no customers are found.<br/>
    Use case ends.

 #### Use case: UC06 - Create email template

 **System:** Customer Management System (CMS)

 **Actor:** Sales Representative

 **Guarantees:**